 WPTF commends the Commission for a clear and forceful decision which recognizes and appropriately addresses most of the major causes for the recent disruption in the California market.
 The Commission is wise not to be stampeded by those California politicians who ignore the economic realities of the market and think they can rewrite the law of supply and demand.
 It is also wise to remain committed to the principle that competitive markets will provide efficiencies and lower electricity prices to consumers, so long as the markets are properly designed and administered in an independent and non-discriminatory manner.

 We support the Commission’s elimination of the buy-sell requirement, its actions to mitigate the chronic underscheduling of load and resources and its suggested revisions to the governance structure of the PX and ISO.
-WPTF suggests certain minor modifications to the process by which new governing board members are to be selected, in order to ensure that this process occurs expeditiously.
+WPTF suggests certain minor modifications to the process by which new governing board members are to be selected, in order to ensure that this process occurs fairly and expeditiously.

 WPTF differs with the proposed “soft” cap, but recognizes that the Commission is acting in good faith to develop a creative mechanism which will satisfy the demands of those parties who insist that some sort of cap is required, while recognizing the economic realities that, given differing factual situations, generators may legitimately exceed that cap and offer prices which are both just and reasonable, without engaging in any form of impermissible behavior.
 However, WPTF urges the Commission to adopt the recommendations of Commissioner Hébert to escalate the soft cap during the two year transitional period by specific amounts, and at specific intervals.
 Such an escalator would serve as an incentive to market players to adopt new and badly needed market design remedial measures.

 WPTF also notes that the Commission has not found evidence which might support findings of specific exercises of market power.
-Thus, the Commission should clarify that the record does not support a claim for refunds with respect to the time period which the Commission examined.
-Moreover, when a market clears at or below the soft cap, there should be a presumption in favor of competitive conditions and there should only be refund liability where specific market manipulation, abuse or collusion is shown.
+Thus, the Commission should clarify that the record does not support a claim for refunds with respect to the time period that the Commission examined.
+Moreover, when a market clears at or below the soft cap, there should be no refund liability unless a seller is shown to manipulate the market,, abuse market power or collude.
 The Commission should specifically recognize that the ability to sell above marginal cost is not evidence of market power or market abuse and the potential refund liability period of 27 month which is specified in the November 1 Order should be shortened to confirm with the requirements of the Federal Power Act.

 WPTF also notes that the causes of last summer’s high prices are many and varied.
-The staff Report does an excellent and thorough job of describing the market conditions which combined to cause dramatic price increases.
+The staff Report does an excellent and thorough job of describing the market conditions that combined to cause dramatic price increases.
 WPTF notes that the utilities’ actions also contributed significantly to the past summer’s events.
 Both their chronic underscheduling which caused the ISO to purchase substantial quantities of energy in real time and their reluctance to fully utilize their forward contracting ability were significant factors in driving up costs substantially.

 In conclusion, WPTF thanks the Commission for its Order of November 1 and for having the intellectual and political courage to resist the entreaties of the California Luddites who would destroy the competitive market in a desperate effort to reinstate their prior regulatory authority.